-At June 30, 2016, Tri-City had approximately \$20.8 million in cash.
-Of this amount, approximately \$15.9 million is cash that is immediately available but restricted only for the implementation and provision of services under approved MHSA programs, \$4.9 million is unrestricted cash for Tri-City's outpatient clinic operations and of these amounts approximately \$178 thousand (which is reflected as unearned revenues) is restricted for future MHSA programs developed and recommended through the MHSA process and approved by Tri-City's Governing Board.
+At June 30, 2017, Tri-City had approximately \$21.6 million in cash.
+Of this amount, approximately \$17.2 million is cash that is immediately available but restricted only for the implementation and provision of services under approved MHSA programs, \$4.4 million is unrestricted cash for Tri-City's outpatient clinic operations and of these amounts approximately \$500 thousand (which is reflected as unearned revenues) is restricted for future MHSA programs developed and recommended through the MHSA process and approved by Tri-City's Governing Board.
 In accordance with the Bankruptcy Plan, Tri-City's unrestricted cash for the clinic operations is the only source that can be used to fund payments on allowed pre-petition claims when such cash balances exceed current operating costs and cash reserves identified in the Plan.

 On April 9, 2009, Tri-City made its first payment to Class 2 Unsecured creditors for their allowed claims.
 These claims were paid in full by June 2013.
 In May 2013 the first claim payment was made on the allowed Unsecured Class 3 California Department of Mental Health (CAL DMH) claims and Unsecured Class 4 Los Angeles County Department of Mental Health (LAC DMH) claims representing 4% of each Class' allowed claims.
-During Fiscal 2016 and 2015 Tri-City made payments to Class 3 and Class 4 of approximately \$1.5 million and \$1 million, respectively.
-As of June 30, 2016, Tri-City has made payments totaling \$3.3 million to Class 3 and approximately \$2.1 million to Class 4 Unsecured creditors representing 49% of each Class' allowed claims.
-Based on Tri-City's current Bankruptcy Plan as filed with the Court and confirmed on August 6, 2007, the Agency projects that it will be able to support its current operations over the next fiscal year and maintain a cash reserve.
+During Fiscal 2017 and 2016 Tri-City made additional payments to Class 3 and Class 4 of approximately \$500 thousand and \$2.4 million, respectively.
+As of June 30, 2017, Tri-City has made payments totaling \$3.6 million to Class 3 and approximately \$2.3 million to Class 4 Unsecured creditors representing 54% of each Class' allowed claims.
+Based on Tri-City's current Bankruptcy Plan as filed with the Court and confirmed on August 6, 2007, the Agency projects that it will be able to support its current operations over the next fiscal year and maintain the minimum cash reserve.
 Management, however, cannot project the amount of cash that will be available for additional future payments of allowed claims.
+As noted earlier in this document, Tri-City experienced a delay in FFP (Medi-Cal) payments as a result of a system related glitch at the State level which has now been resolved.
+Tri-City expects reimbursements to resume which should allow Tri-City the ability to resume payments on the remaining bankruptcy liabilities.